 If you think about regular hair dyes to change the color of synthetic extensions, know right away that it will not work at all.
 This will just ruin hair extensions.
 Basically, synthetic strands are not suitable for coloring and the only way to do it is by using acrylic ink.

 This is a DIY method that involves acrylic, alcohol, and probably making a mess in your home.
 You should know that the results are not so great.
-Also, there is no way to go from darker to lighter color.
-So, if you have black or brown extensions, forget about dyeing altogether.
+Also, there is no way to go from darker to lighter colors.
+So, if you have black or brown extensions, forget about dyeing hair altogether.

 Can You Tone or Dye Remy Extensions?